-The Boston Architectural College welcomes new students to apply to the College's Distance Track of the NAAB accredited Master of Architecture program.
-The BAC has a long, rich history of educating professionals in architecture.
+The Boston Architectural College welcomes applications for the College's Distance Track of the NAAB-accredited Master of Architecture program.
+The BAC has a rich history of educating professionals in architecture.
 Since 1889, the institution has been strongly connected to the profession of architecture.
-As a college, the BAC provides a unique educational model through its concurrent learning format.
-Students earn credits through classroom experiences, as well as through time spent working in the profession.
-The college's Distance M.Arch degree allows students from around the country and world to earn a NAAB-accredited Master of Architecture, close to where they live and work, while continuing to practice as a professional in architecture.
+As a college, the BAC provides a unique educational model through its concurrent learning format that combines learning in the studio and classroom with learning in the work place.
+The college's Distance M.Arch degree enables students to earn a NAAB-accredited Master of Architecture degree while continuing to practice in the profession, regardless of where they live and work.
 Most students are able to qualify to sit for the Architect Registration Examination (A.R.E.) upon completion of the program.

 There are both academic and professional prerequisites for admission.
-Although we do not specifically require an undergraduate degree in Architecture for admission, the list of prerequisite classes would most likely be fulfilled by someone who has earned the pre-professional, four year undergrad Architecture degree, or a closely related course of study with a design focus.
+An undergraduate degree in Architecture is strongly recommended, although not required, for admission.
+The best preparation for the program is a pre-professional, four year undergrad Architecture degree, or a closely related course of study with a design focus.

-We require a portfolio for admission that showcases both academic and professional work.
+A portfolio that showcases both academic and professional work is required for admission.
 The portfolio should demonstrate a clear understanding of 3D spatial design, as well as the design process from inception (starting with beginning sketches) through to final model.

 Applicants may apply for either a fall (August) or a spring (January) term start.
-To find out more information about the Distance M.Arch, please contact Admissions at 617-585-0123 or email@example.com.
+For more information about the Distance M.Arch, please contact Admissions at 617-585-0123 or email@example.com.